-- "CREATE TABLE with Advanced LOB Deduplication" on page 4-13 - "ALTER TABLE with Advanced LOB Deduplication" on page 4-20
+- "CREATE TABLE with Advanced LOB Deduplication" - "ALTER TABLE with Advanced LOB Deduplication"

 About SecureFiles Encryption

 SecureFiles Encryption introduces a new encryption facility for LOBs.
 The data is encrypted using Transparent Data Encryption (TDE), which allows the data to be stored securely, and still allows for random read and write access.